 (Bell peppers: notoriously free of meat)

-When I first arrived in Austria, I asked someone where you can buy semi-skimmed milk.
-They expressed immediate concern for whatever gastrointestinal disease I must have suffered from, for surely no healthy human would want something as exotic and rare as milk without all the fat.
+When I first arrived in Austria back in 1994, I asked someone where you can buy semi-skimmed milk.
+They expressed immediate concern for whatever gastrointestinal disease I must have suffered from.
+Surely no healthy human would want something as exotic and rare as milk without all the fat?

 I give you that story just to illustrate that Vienna and Austria joined modern dietary movements somewhat later than many others.

-In early 2021, for example, Nestpick rated Vienna as the fourth best city in the world for vegetarians out of the 200 they surveyed.
+Back in early 2021, Nestpick rated Vienna as the fourth best city in the world for vegetarians out of the 200 they surveyed.
 Only London, Berlin and Munich ranked higher.

 So being a vegetarian is nothing unusual and the grocery stores and restaurants have adapted accordingly.